oyindonesia/oybayar-docs/source/index.html.md

 2. Admin fee (choose whether the admin fee will be borne by your customers or borne by you)

-3. Payment method (choose the payment methods displayed to your customers among Bank Transfer (via Virtual Account), Cards (Credit Card/Debit Card), E-Wallet (ShopeePay), and QR Code options.
+3. Payment method (choose the payment methods displayed to your customers among Bank Transfer (via Virtual Account), Cards (Credit Card/Debit Card), E-Wallet (ShopeePay, LinkAja), and QR Code options.
 Additionally, you can choose which banks are enabled for Bank Transfer method.)

 4. Payment checkout page (choose which payment checkout pages are accessible for your users.
 We offer options to hide pages 1 (Input Amount), 2 (Customer Information), and 3 (Select Payment Method) of our payment checkout.